 Use the Transformation Debugger for Browsing¶

-Use the transformation debugger.
-It opens on the equation where the error was found.
+The debugger opens on the equation where the error was found.
 You can browse through the dependencies (variables that are defined by the equation, or the equation is dependent on), and similar for variables.
 The equations and variables form a bipartite graph that you can walk.

 If the -d=infoXmlOperations was used or you clicked the “generate operations” button, the operations performed on the equations and variables can be viewed.
 In the example package, there are not a lot of operations because the models are small.